 Additionally, the audience learns that Roy may be facing some psychological issues.
 This is proved by the struggle the character conveys as he tries to restrain his mind from succumbing to darkness, undergoing small tests on a device that will determine if he is mentally fit enough to travel past the earth’s atmosphere.

 Action plays a big role in this movie as well.
 Viewers will be entranced by the movie as the action scene where a small chase from incoming hostiles was transpired in a series of shots with escorts and counterparts getting flinged here and there.

-Another vehement action filled moment took place when Roy attempted to help a rescue mission when he and the crew have received a call for help from a nearby stationary rocket ship.
+Another vehement action-filled moment took place when Roy attempted to help a rescue mission when he and the crew received a call for help from a nearby stationary rocket ship.
 Inside the rocket ship, Roy will come into contact with an environment infested with experimental rogue baboons that have taken over and killed the entire crew of that ship.

 I believe the director James Gray could have played more with the movie, adding more dramatic history and including possible other life forms.
 I found myself having a hard time trying to figure out whether this movie was intended to be something like Gravity.
 It seems though that they’ve tried to have a mix of both.
 Nonetheless, Ad Astra proved to be extraordinary.

 The only disappointing feature is their hesitancy to weave more ideas into the plot.
 Even though the movie could’ve used more ideas on the mystery side, Brad Pitt’s acting made up for most of it as he captured every moment perfectly.

 A top critic from Detroit News on Rottentomatoes said, “This is slow, obtuse filmmaking with little emotional connection,” which proves to be true throughout the film.
 The movie hit 339 on the Tomatometer, with 83% and 9,011 verified ratings earning it a total of 40% audience score.